Myth of the clean Wehrmacht: End of the myth

 Alexander Pollak writing in Remembering the Wehrmacht's War of Annihilation used his research into newspaper articles and the language they used, to identify ten structural themes of the myth.
 The themes included focusing on a small group of the guilty, the construction of a symbolic victim event – the Battle of Stalingrad, minimising war crimes by comparing them to Allied misdeeds, denying responsibility for starting the war, using the personal accounts of individual soldiers to extrapolate behaviour of the whole Wehrmacht, writing heroic obituaries and books, claiming the naivety of the ordinary soldier, and claiming orders had to be carried out.
 Heer et al. conclude the newspapers conveyed only two types of events: those that would engender a feeling of empathy with Wehrmacht soldiers and to portray them as victims of Hitler, the OKH, or the enemy; and those that involved crimes by the Allied forces.

 Pollak, examining the structural themes of the myth, said where blame could not be dismissed the print media limited its scope by focusing the blame firstly on Hitler and secondly on the SS.
 By the 1960s a "Hitler craze" had been created and the SS were being described as his ruthless agents.
 The Wehrmacht had been detached from involvement in war crimes.
 The Battle of Stalingrad was invented as a victim event by the media.
 They described the Wehrmacht as having been betrayed by the leadership and left to die in the freezing cold.
 This narrative focuses on individual soldiers who struggled to survive, engendering sympathy for the privations and harsh conditions.
-The War of Annihilation, Holocaust and racial genocide that had been carried out are not discussed.
-The media minimised German war crimes by comparing them to the behaviour of the Allied Forces.
-In the 1980s and 1990s the media became preoccupied with the Bombing of Dresden to argue the Allies and the Wehrmacht were equally culpable.
+The War of Annihilation, the Holocaust, and racial genocide that had been carried out are not discussed.
+The media minimised German war crimes by comparing them to the behaviour of the Allies.
+In the 1980s and 1990s the media became preoccupied with the bombing of Dresden to argue the Allies and the Wehrmacht were equally culpable.
 Newspaper articles routinely showed dramatic pictures of Allied crimes but rarely ones depicting the Wehrmacht.